i-doit/knowledge-base/docs/en/upgrades-and-migrations/update-guide-from-1.7.4-to-31.md

 Solutions:

 *   Reload the page and go on.
-*   or use the following Hotfix if reloading do not work<br>
+*   or use the following Hotfix if reloading do not work

 !!! attention "Declaration of consent"

-    By downloading a Hotfix you declare that you have read and understood the [above mentioned note](#update-guide-from-i-doit-174-to-119) completely.<br>
+    By downloading a Hotfix you declare that you have read and understood the [above mentioned note](#update-guide-from-i-doit-174-to-119) completely.
     [Click here for the Hotfix](../assets/downloads/upgrades-and-migrations/ID-5843_b4159eb.zip)

 Continue with the update

 !!! success "**Check the update Logs**"
     Please take the time to Scroll down the logs and check if a error occurred

 Login and check your installation.